MoniDoerig/nipype-neurodesk-workflows/nipype_interfaces/README.md

 # Nipype Interfaces

 ## Overview
-This directory contains custom Nipype interfaces for various neuroimaging tools, such as FreeSurfer's SynthStrp tool.
+This directory contains custom Nipype interfaces for various neuroimaging tools, such as FreeSurfer's SynthStrip tool.
 Each subdirectory includes the interface script(s) and an example usage notebook to demonstrate how to integrate the tool into your workflow.
+You'll find resources/original papers and code referenced in the corresponding *example_usage notebooks*.

 ## Available Interfaces